GDPR-Relevant Privacy Concerns in Mobile Apps Research: A Systematic Literature Review: State of the art

-\rev{Sangaroonsilp and Dam~\cite{Sangaroonsilp2025} conducted a systematic mapping study on privacy-related trends in the SE literature between 2016 and 2023, focusing on 13 predefined privacy threats, such as access control and user tracking.
+Privacy concerns have been broadly discussed in the SE literature.
+Sangaroonsilp and Dam~\cite{Sangaroonsilp2025} conducted a systematic mapping study on privacy-related trends in the SE literature between 2016 and 2023, focusing on 13 predefined privacy threats, such as access control and user tracking.
 The authors analyzed 187 primary studies, and reported that only 187 studies out of the 1540 totally collected (12.14\%) directly addressed privacy.
-The authors further indicated that, despite the central role of regulations, such as the GDPR, the majority of primary studies did not explicitly reference any regulations or standards. }
+The authors further indicated that, despite the central role of regulations, such as the GDPR, the majority of primary studies did not explicitly reference any regulations or standards. \revv{ Compared to this study, our review adopts a focused and detailed GDPR-centered analysis aimed to characterize the literature as well as identify which GDPR concerns have been extensively investigated and which remain under-explored in the context of mobile applications, potentially leading to non-compliance risks.
+The few overlapping primary studies (only three) are included in the mapping study among a broader set of software engineering publications, leaving out details related to the GDPR specific concerns.
+The substantially different objectives and analysis criteria are evidenced in the data extraction fields among the two reviews. }

 \rev{Showail et al.~\cite{Showail2025} examined Saudi Arabia’s Personal Data Protection Law (PDPL) and its application on 66 mobile apps from the Google Play Store and the Apple App Store, using a compliance rubric aligned with PDPL requirements.
 The analysis covered five concerns, namely user data rights, data protection principles, privacy policies, breach notifications, and cross-border data transfer practices.
 The results pointed out a compliance gap between the regulatory requirements and actual mobile app practices. }